Xilinx/graphanalytics/docs/src/common/clone-repo.rst

     cd graphanalytics
     git submodule update --init --recursive

-All commands below are executed from the root direcotry of the repository.
+All commands below are executed from the root directory of the repository.

-* Install required devlopment packages.
+* Install required development packages.

   .. code-block:: bash